IanMitchell/aquarius/README.md

 Aquarius is designed to be easy and intuitive to use for both users and new contributors.
 The goal is to reach feature parity with the mega-bots with much less code complexity.
 It is fully customizeable, allowing guilds to enable or disable commands in order to make the bot fit their exact needs.

 Aquarius is written in Node.js and interacts with many different APIs and Services.
-It is hosted on Digital Ocean and uses a Google Firestore database.
+It is hosted on Digital Ocean and uses a PostgreSQL database.

 ## Usage